Personal information, 4:9-18

 Paul expresses his confidence in the Lord's present and future provision, v16-18.
 The abandonment of Paul's colleagues.

 en "at" - in, on.
-Here adverbial, probably temporal, "during"; "at the time of my first defense."
+Here adverbial, probably temporal, "during"; "at the time of my first defence."

 mou gen. pro. "my" - The genitive is usually treated as verbal, subjective.

-prwth/ adj. "first" - first.
-Presumably referring to Paul's first appearance at court associated with his present arrest and trial, not the first time he was incarcerated in Rome as recorded in Acts, so Kelly, Fee, D/C, but of course, the Pastoral epistles may well be early and so the trial may indeed be related to Paul's appeal to Caesar.
+prwth/ dat. adj. "first" - first.
+Usually taken to refer to Paul's first appearance at court associated with his present arrest and trial, not the first time he was incarcerated in Rome as recorded in Acts, so Kelly, Fee, D/C, but of course, the Pastoral epistles may well be early and so the trial may indeed be related to Paul's appeal to Caesar.

 moi dat. pro. "my support" - me.
 Dative of direct object after the para prefix verb "to appear" / interest, advantage.

 alla "but" - but.
 Coordinative, rather than adversative, where the adversative is used to restate the point for emphasis; "At my first appearance in court no one supported me.
 Everyone deserted me", Barclay.

 egkatelipon (egkataleipw) aor. "deserted" - [all] forsook, abandoned, deserted, left behind [me].

 mh .... logisqeih (logizomai) aor. pas. opt. "may it not be held" - may it not be calculated, counted, reckoned, placed to the account of.
-The optative serves to express a wish, here a negative wish.
+The optative serves to express a wish.
 The word carries something of its technical use in commercial language for calculations, costs, debts, etc., so Cranfield, Romans.

 autoiV dat. pro. "against them" - to them.
 Dative of indirect object / interest, disadvantage.

 Paul's colleagues may have deserted him, but the Lord didn't.
-In his defense the gospel was proclaimed in the strength that the Lord supplies and he was "rescued from the lion's mouth."
+In his defence, the gospel was proclaimed in the strength that the Lord supplies and he was "rescued from the lion's mouth."

 oJ ... kurioV "the Lord" - Nominative subject of the verb "to stand beside."
 Probably "the Lord Jesus", but a general "God" is possible.